 The Termite Social Structure

 When it comes to insect caste systems, one particular specie always comes to mind—bees.
 Everyone knows what a queen bee is; her role, her purpose, etc. But did you know that caste systems are particularly prevalent in other kinds of insects too?
 And lo and behold, the list includes termites.
-While on the outside we normally wouldn’t care if such a system exists for their kind for we just want to get rid of them asap.
-But knowing the roles of each kind of termite can actually help eliminate them further and faster.
+While on the outside we normally wouldn’t care if such a system exists for we just want to get rid of them via termite control, knowing the roles of each kind of termite can actually help eliminate them further and faster.

 Soldier Termites protecting the colony's nest.